denisejwu/cse15l-lab-reports/lab-report-3.md

 The reason being why the code wasn't working because it wasn't getting the expected output in other words it wasn't revsering the array at all.
 For example, if I were to test this code previously, and input the array {1,2,3} as the input it should return {3,2,1} instead it return {1,2,3} therefore it isn't doing what it was supposed to do which was reversing the array.

 Part 2
-The command I will be using is grep.
+The command I will be using is find.

 1. command -i meanns it -i
    ~~~
-   grep -i "KSM" technical/911report/chapter-13.4.txt
+    find .

    ~~~